-15 Black's Law Dictionary, Revised Fourth Edition, page 692 (internal citations omitted).
+16 Black's Law Dictionary, Revised Fourth Edition, page 692 (internal citations omitted).

-16 38 U.S.C.
+17 38 U.S.C.
 4302(b) (emphasis supplied).

-17 The 6th Circuit is the federal appellate court that sits in Cincinnati and hears appeals from district courts in Kentucky, Michigan, Ohio, and Tennessee.
+18 The 6th Circuit is the federal appellate court that sits in Cincinnati and hears appeals from district courts in Kentucky, Michigan, Ohio, and Tennessee.

-service, these procedures did not constitute "additional prerequisites."
+The district court determined that Metro's return-to-work procedures could be applied to Petty, finding that because they are applicable to all individuals regardless of military service, these procedures did not constitute "additional prerequisites."
 In this, the district court erred.
 First, § 4302(b) does not limit its superseding effect only to "additional prerequisites."
 It supersedes any "policy, plan, [or] practice" that "reduces, limits, or eliminates in any manner any right or benefit" provided by USERRA, "including," but not necessarily limited to, "the establishment of additional prerequisites."
 Second, Metro's return-to-work procedures do constitute "additional prerequisites" for returning veterans, because the procedures are in addition to the requirements Congress specified for the exercise of USERRA's reemployment rights.
 The district court apparently viewed the term "additional prerequisites" as meaning "additional to the employer's existing prerequisites," and concluded that Metro's procedures are not discriminatory because they apply to all individuals returning to the department.
 But this analysis is not appropriate for a claim brought under § 4312, and the superseding effect of § 4302(b) is not so limited; Metro's return-to-work procedures are indeed superseded by USERRA's reemployment provisions.